needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

   - Assign to the pre-spawned ghosts the server authoritative IDs.
   - Report to the server it is ready to stream the pre-spawned ghosts (via RPC).

->![NOTE] If prespawned ghosts are moved before going in game or in general before the baseline is calculated properly, data may be not replicated correctly (the snapshot delta compression will fail).
+>[!NOTE] If prespawned ghosts are moved before going in game or in general before the baseline is calculated properly, data may be not replicated correctly (the snapshot delta compression will fail).
 > Both server and client calculate a CRC of the baseline and this hash is validated when clients connect.
 A mismatch will cause a disconnection.
 This is also the reason why the ghost are `Disabled` when the scene is loaded.

->![NOTE] All the prespawn ghost ID setup described here is done automatically so nothing special needs to be done in order to keep them in sync between client and server.
+>[!NOTE] All the prespawn ghost ID setup described here is done automatically so nothing special needs to be done in order to keep them in sync between client and server.

 For both client and server, when a sub-scene has been processed (ghost ID assigned) a `PrespawnsSceneInitialized` internal component is added to the main `SceneSection`. </br>